valery-nguyen/lightchat/README.md

 ## Technical Implementation Details

-* Setting up a HTTP server to serve GraphQL queries and mutations, as well as a WebSocket server to handle subscriptions, both servers listening on one unique port.
+* **Server side:** setting up a HTTP server to serve GraphQL queries and mutations, as well as a WebSocket server to handle subscriptions, both servers listening on one unique port

 ```js
 // server/server.js